Gamasutra is becoming Game Developer

 I joined Gamasutra as a part-time reporter in 2009, coming from the rival industry news site Next-Gen.biz.
 I was familiar with the site as the gold standard for industry reporting and insight of the craft.
 It didn't matter that it was some kind of weird, brownish-beige color, accented with low-res gradient green, tiny fonts, and a name that was clearly a pun on the ancient Indian text of love and sexual fulfillment.
 We took ownership of this publication, which on the outside looked weird, old, broken, and had a tacky name, but it was the substance and quality of the editorial that brought people in.

 That said, even with Gamasutra's reputation and editorial vision, the name was always cringey, and alienated people outside or adjacent to the game industry.
 The name was (and is) typically met with a "what'd you say?" or impressive side-eye.
-I don't blame people who reacted that way, because as much pride as I have working on Gamasutra, I felt the same way.
+I don't blame people who reacted that way, because as much pride as I have working on Gamasutra, I've felt the same way.
 I and the people who work on the site have for a long time.

 And the stories of sheer cringe that I've experienced or heard have made me laugh, but equally made me shudder: A developer having to cite Gamasutra in front of government representatives to obtain funding; a teacher awkwardly telling new design students to check out this article on Gamasutra; a game industry reporter spelling out Gamasutra for an inquisitive Indian-American middle-schooler, pencil and notepad in hand.
 (That last example was of me.)
 On a more serious note, reporting on rampant industry sexism when our brand clings to a late-90s "LOL SEX" connotation is beyond the pale.